I receive many requests for a DIY shampoo bar so I’m sharing my recipe! This simple homemade shampoo bar will leave your

 Have everything laid out and ready to go before beginning this project.
 You’ll need to be prepared to move quickly for some of the steps.

 Cover your work area with a newspaper, put on your gloves and goggles, and mix the olive, coconut, and "other" oils in a large glass or stainless steel bowl.
-If any oils are solid, melt them prior to measuring.
+If any are solid, melt them prior to measuring.

 Measure water into a glass or stainless steel container.
 (Be sure to use a heatproof container when mixing, as the exothermic reaction when lye is added can cause heat around 200°F.) Measure your lye, making sure you have an exact ¼ cup.
 Have a spoon ready.
 Stirring as you pour, slowly pour the lye into the water, NEVER the other way around.
 Continue stirring until the mixture begins turning clear.
 Stand back while you stir to avoid the fumes.
 Allow the lye/water mixture to cool to about 125°F.

 When the oil mixture is at 75°F and your lye/water mixture is around 125°F, slowly pour the lye into the oils and stir.
 For the next 5 minutes, stir by hand.
 This will allow as many of the oil molecules to come in contact with as much of the lye as possible.
 After 5 minutes, use a stick blender (like this) to mix, being careful not to introduce air.
 Blend until the mixture is thick like vanilla pudding; this is called "trace."
 (Watch this video to see what trace looks like.)

 Pour the soap mixture into molds and cover with plastic wrap.
 (These silicone molds are the perfect shape.)
 After 24 hours, turn it out onto a piece of parchment paper or baking rack.
 Leave in a dry place and turn once a week or so (which is not necessary if using a baking rack).
 Your homemade shampoo bars can be used after curing for 4 weeks.
 The bars will be milder the longer they are allowed to cure.
 A month-long wait is well worth the end product!